 From the weekly food shop to those all-important kids’ parties, managing your child’s food allergy can be stressful for both you and your child.
 You worry about their safety, but you don’t want them to miss out and they don’t want to feel excluded.

-These must be emphasised on the label if they are used as ingredients in a pre-packaged food.
+These must be emphasised on the label if they are used as ingredients in pre-packaged food.
 Businesses can choose what method they want to use to emphasise these allergens, for example, by listing them in bold, italics, highlighted or underlined, to help identify them.

 Regulations also state that information about allergenic ingredients is to be located in a single place, i.e. the ingredients list on prepacked food.
 This means that the voluntary use of the previous types of allergy boxes (such as: ‘Contains nuts’) that provide a short cut to allergen ingredients information also given in the ingredients list, is no longer allowed.
-The use of voluntary precautionary allergen labelling such as ‘may contain’, to indicate the risk of unintentional presence of allergens in a food, is still permitted and has not been affected by this regulation.
+The use of voluntary precautionary allergen labeling such as ‘may contain’, to indicate the risk of unintentional presence of allergens in a portion of food, is still permitted and has not been affected by this regulation.

-Previously, loose foods (that can be bought without packaging) for example in supermarkets, delis, cafes and restaurants; didn’t have to provide information you need about food allergens.
+Previously, loose foods (that can be bought without packaging) for example in supermarkets, delis, cafes, and restaurants; didn’t have to provide information you need about food allergens.
 However, since 13 December 2014, information on any of the 14 allergens used as ingredients should be provided for these foods.